Sustainability

 • Only request housekeeping for your guestroom when needed to save energy and water.

-• Bring a reusable water bottle/coffee mug with you, reducing plastic and paper waste of traditional water stations.
-Avoid plastic utensils and unnecessary food waste
+• Bring a reusable water bottle and/or coffee mug with you, reducing plastic and paper waste of traditional water stations.

-• If presenting a poster, printing on a reusable material (fabric) or on non-glossy, recycled paper
+• If presenting a poster, print on reusable material (fabric) or on non-glossy, recycled paper.

 • Purchase carbon offset credits to offset the carbon toll of your flight/drive to and from the meeting*